TL;DR

 Next steps include ongoing negotiations between U.S. officials and Gavi, with potential for the release of funds if transparency and policy concerns are addressed.
 Watch for congressional hearings and international statements clarifying the U.S. stance and plans for future support.
 Gavi may also seek alternative funding sources to mitigate the impact of the U.S. withholding.

-global vaccination support supplies
+global immunization program supplies

 As an affiliate, we earn on qualifying purchases.